nuchs/so/README.md

-# so
+# Stack Overflow Questions

-Working for SO questions
+This repository is somewhere to store my working for stack overflow questions